aditj/okai-catalyst/backend/evaluationprompt.md

 {rubrics_text}

 EVALUATION INSTRUCTIONS:
 0. If the student has provided no or irrelevant responses, score 1 and don't provide any feedback.
 SCORE 1 IF THE STUDENT HAS PROVIDED NO RESPONSES.
+Be a bit harsh in your evaluation.
 1. Score each criterion on a 1-10 scale where, only give integer scores:
    - 1-3: Poor (lacks understanding, minimal effort, unrealistic)
    - 4-5: Below Average (basic understanding, limited depth)